of Aid Stations

 Medal & T-Shirt to Finishers only.

-Additional prizes will be awarded to First place Male and Female.
+Additional prizes will be awarded to First/ Second/ Third place Male and Female.

 A full list of the aid stations including the relative cut off times can be found here.
-Aid stations will carry as a minimum: water, coke, chocolate, sweets, sandwiches, nuts, lots of fruit, Gu gels, wraps, sandwiches and other sweet and savory snacks.
-There will be hot food available at the finish.
+Aid stations will carry as a minimum: water, coke, Tailwind, Gu Gels, chocolate, sweets, sandwiches, nuts, lots of fruit, wraps, sandwiches and other sweet and savoury snacks.
+There will be hot food and drink available at the finish.

 Finish Line Bags may be deposited at registration, whereupon they will be stored in number order and accessible to runners at the end of the race.
 Bags should be clearly labelled with runners name and bib number.
 Drop Bags for other aid stations are not permitted.